Pupil Premium Strategy

 Pupil Premium Strategy Statement – Oxted School

-This statement details our school’s use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged students.
+This statement details our school’s use of pupil premium funding to help improve the attainment of our disadvantaged students.

 School Overview